antirrabia/Computer-Vision/README.md

  - [Feature extraction using VGG16 (With Augmentation)](https://github.com/antirrabia/Deep-Learning/blob/main/notebooks/CatsVsDogs_PreTrainedModel(UsingAugmentation).ipynb) - This time I will chain the VGG16 model in my model, so I can uses data augmentation to acquire a better performance.
  - [Fine-Tuning VGG16](https://github.com/antirrabia/Deep-Learning/blob/main/notebooks/CatsVsDogs(Fine-tuning-VGG16).ipynb) - Here I will fine-tune VGG16.
 I will freeze all of its layers, except for the last 3.
 Then I will retrain the entire model, using a small learning rate to avoid making too many changes to the parameter weights of VGG16.
 - [Residual conections, batch normalization and distributed training on multiple GPUs](https://github.com/antirrabia/Deep-Learning/blob/main/notebooks/CatsVsDogs(DistributedTraining_ResidualConnections_BatchNormalization).ipynb) - I implemented architectural best practices, such as residual connections and batch normalization.
 I also defined a mirror strategy to train the model using multiple GPUs.

+## Image Segmentation

+**Oxford-IIIT Pets dataset** The dataset consists of images of 37 pet breeds, with 200 images per breed (~100 each in the training and test splits).
+Each image include the corresponding labels, and pixel-wise masks.
+The masks are class-labels for each pixel.
+Each pixel is given one of three categories.

+- class 1: Pixel beloging to the pet.
+- class 2: Pixel bordering the pat.
+- class 3: None of the above/a surrounding pixel.

+This project aims to provide a range of segmentation models, starting from basic architectures using Conv2D layers and Conv2DTranspose, to more advanced models incorporating state-of-the-art architectures like MobileNetV2 and other cutting-edge approaches.

+Segmentation is a critical task in computer vision that involves dividing an image into meaningful regions or segments, enabling precise object recognition, understanding, and analysis.
+The Imaging Segmentation Toolkit offers a collection of models to facilitate accurate and efficient segmentation across diverse imaging applications.

+ - [Basic Model](https://github.com/antirrabia/Deep-Learning/blob/main/notebooks/Basic_Segmentation_Model.ipynb) This is a simple model using Conv2D and Conv2DTranspose layers, along with some data augmentation.